PSA2018 SPSP session: Beyond Theory-Centric Studies of Scientific Progress (November 2018)

 International conference: Collecting, Organising, Trading Big Data (February 2014)

-This conference on 20–22 February 2014, organised by the Swiss STS community at the University of Lausanne, included a keynote by Sabina Leonelli titled “What Difference Does Quantity Make?” (slides as pdf here, and a video recording can be played here) and a joint paper by Nadine Levin and Sabina Leonelli titled "Questioning the Openness of Big Data in Biology".
-The full conference programme can be found here and podcasts of the keynotes are here.
+This conference on 20–22 February 2014, organised by the Swiss STS community at the University of Lausanne, included a keynote by Sabina Leonelli titled “What Difference Does Quantity Make?” (slides as pdf here) and a joint paper by Nadine Levin and Sabina Leonelli titled "Questioning the Openness of Big Data in Biology".
+The full conference programme can be found here as well as small podcast fragments of the keynotes.

 Workshop: The Value of Open Science (December 2013)